Rep. Alexandria Ocasio-Cortez slams Rahm Emanuel’s nomination as ambassador to Japan as ‘deeply shameful’

 “I wish him every success in his further service to our country,” Lightfoot tweeted of Emanuel.

-Some Black Chicago aldermen also have supported Emanuel’s nomination, including Howard Brookins and Jason Ervin.
+Some Black Chicago aldermen also have supported Emanuel’s nomination, including Michelle Harris, Howard Brookins and Jason Ervin.

 “I saw firsthand his passion for people all throughout Chicago, his dedication to public service, and his never-ending commitment to getting the job done,” Ervin said.